BrooksCunningham/ngwaf-terraformify/README.md

 # Fastly's Next-Gen WAF Terraform Configuration generation tool

-It imports your NGWAF settings and generates the Terraform configuration for your NGWAF config in HCL.
+This tool imports your NGWAF settings to the Terraform state and generates the Terraform configuration for your NGWAF config in HCL.

 ## Feature list and status
 - [x] Corp Rules                :white_check_mark: